 "Self-insuring", or paying your own way, is one available option for those who have sufficient income, including income producing assets.
-You can expect to pay approximately \$135,000.00 to \$200,000.00 per year for nursing home care depending on where you live, and the cost is even greater for better facilities.
+You can expect to pay approximately \$156,000.00 to \$200,000.00 per year for nursing home care depending on where you live.
 In downstate NY areas, the cost of care rises dramatically.
-Home care can be even more expensive, with 24/7 care costing \$120,000.00 to over \$200,000.00 per year.
+Home care can be even more expensive, with 24/7 care costing \$150,000.00 to over \$200,000.00 per year.
 If a person has sufficient fixed income and income generating assets, which together produce total income of \$130,000 or more, then self-insuring may be a viable option.
-However, you may also want to leave sufficient assets and income to ensure the future well-being of your spouse, your children and your younger family members, who may themselves need long-term care.
+However, you may also want to leave sufficient assets and income to ensure the future well-being of your spouse, your children, and your younger family members, who may themselves need long-term care.